Caitlin Todd: Personal background

 Caitlin was born in Indiana, and was the youngest of five children, including three brothers (whom she referred to as "practically psychotic"), and an elder sister (introduced as Rachel Cranston in Season 8 Episode 14 "A Man Walks Into a Bar..."), and was Catholic.
 She also mentioned having a cousin named Maureen Ingalls.

-Prior to joining NCIS, Kate attended college from 1993 to 1994, first studying law, but dropped out after a single year having felt like she had spent "10 years in prison".
+Prior to joining NCIS, Kate attended college from 1993 to 1994, first studying law, but dropped out after a single year.
+She felt like she had spent "10 years in prison".
 In 1994, she won a wet T-shirt contest during her Spring Break vacation in Panama City Beach, Florida.
 Anthony "Tony" DiNozzo used a photograph of this as a source of amusement and possible blackmail in "Conspiracy Theory".
 Some time after college, she joined the United States Secret Service, and was eventually assigned to the President's security detail aboard Air Force One.
 Viewing her job as very demanding, she didn't have the time to meet someone outside of work, and started a romantic relationship with the Marine assigned as carrier of the presidential "Nuclear Football", Timothy Kerry, thereby breaking the Secret Service's rules which prohibit relationships between colleagues.
 Kate first encounters Gibbs' team as a United States Secret Service special agent assigned to the Presidential Protection Detail on Air Force One.